DevasenaInupakutika/2014-06-25-Reading/Shell/01-filedir.md

 > its jargon.
 The result is as inconsistent as the roolz uv Inglish
 > speling, but we're stuck with it now.

-To understand what a "home directory" is, let's have a look at how the file system as a whole is organized.
+To understand what a `home directory` is, let's have a look at how the file system as a whole is organized.
 At the top is the [root directory](../../gloss.html#root-directory) that holds everything else.